jichang/unionpdf/docs/engines/engines.pdfiumenginerunner._constructor_.md

 ## PdfiumEngineRunner.(constructor)

-Constructs a new instance of the `PdfiumEngineRunner` class
+Create an instance of PdfiumEngineRunner

 **Signature:**